Polymer/polymer-starter-kit/README.md

 * Hit shift-reload to bypass the service worker as to ensure that the remaining tab isn't under the control of a service worker
 * Hit reload to let the newer version of the Service Worker control the page.

-If you find anything to still be stale, can also try navigating to `chrome:serviceworker-internals` (in Chrome), finding the relevant Service Worker entry for your application and clicking 'Unregister' before refreshing your app.
+If you find anything to still be stale, you can also try navigating to `chrome:serviceworker-internals` (in Chrome), finding the relevant Service Worker entry for your application and clicking 'Unregister' before refreshing your app.
+This will (of course) only clear it from the local development machine.
+If you have already deployed to production then further work will be necessary to remove it from your user's machines.

 #### Not yet ready for Service Worker support?